AikidoNova/AikidoNova.github.io/_posts/2015-02-11-Instructors.md

             <h3>Stefan Dromlewicz</h3>
             <h4>Instructor</h4>
             <p style="text-align:justify">
-            Stefan has more than 16 years of training in Aikido, studying under Mitsunari Kanai Shihan at New England Aikikai, and, after his passing, under Kanai Sensei's most senior students.
-            Ranked Nidan in Aikido, Stefan is also ranked Shodan in Muso Shinden Ryu Iaido.
-            Stefan has practiced at ANOVA since 2009 and regularly attends seminars with visiting Shihan throughout the Eastern United States.
+            Stefan has more than 18 years of training in Aikido, studying under Mitsunari Kanai Shihan at New England Aikikai, and, after his passing, under Kanai Sensei's most senior students.
+Ranked Sandan in Aikido, Stefan is also ranked Shodan in Muso Shinden Ryu Iaido.
+Stefan has practiced at ANOVA since 2009, also teaches Aikido at George Mason University and regularly attends seminars with visiting Shihan throughout the Eastern United States.
+Stefan is also a RYT200 (Registered Yoga Teacher) Yoga Instructor and teaches regularly at Live Out Loud Yoga in La Plata, MD.
             </p>
         </div>